WHY WOULD WE NOT LET THE BEDBUGS BITE?

 How do we get bed bugs?

 Bed bugs are known to be very good hitchhikers.
 They hitch a ride on the luggage carried by people as they travel.
 We get them through other means too, like latching themselves to old clothes, used sofas, used beds or bed frames, and other used items.
 They have very slim bodies which allow them to fit into small spaces in our houses and can stay there for a very long time.
-Frequent travelers who sleep in many different sleeping quarters are highly susceptible to picking up the bed bugs.
+Frequent travellers who sleep in many different sleeping quarters are highly susceptible to picking up the bed bugs.
 They thrive on any conditions, and sanitation is not an issue with them.

 What to do if bitten by bed bugs